-As a graduate student you will approach and calculate financial aid differently than you did as an undergraduate student in with three key ways:
+As a graduate student, you will approach and calculate financial aid differently than you did as an undergraduate student in three key ways:

-Graduate students seeking federal loans should file their FAFSA by March 15 for the fall and spring terms or by November 1 if starting in the spring semester to ensure timely processing and the earliest possible notification.
+Graduate students seeking federal loans should file their FAFSA by March 15 for the fall and spring terms or by November 1 if starting in the spring semester to ensure timely processing.

 Graduate students are admitted on a rolling basis.
-Therefore, Financial Aid Notification (FAN) letters for admitted students with valid FAFSA will be made on a rolling basis starting April 15 for fall admits and continuing graduate students and November 15 for graduate students starting in the spring semester.
+Financial Aid Offer Letters for admitted students with a valid FAFSA are sent on a rolling basis starting May 1 for fall admits and continuing graduate students, and November 15 for graduate students starting in the spring semester.

 Candidacy/Dissertation Guidance